taz-ali/taz-ali.github.io/README.md

 `Feb 2020`  First COVID lockdown in effect globally

+`Mar 2009`  QE from BoE and ECB

+`Feb 2009`  Obama signs $787bn stimulus package

+`Dec 2008`  US and UK enter recessions
+            Fed slashes rates to zero, the lowest in history

+`Nov 2008`  QE from the FED starts and lasts till 2013, starting at $600bn, ended in the trillions

 `Oct 2008`  Syncronized rate cuts by major central banks.
             Icelands banking system collapses.
             UK government bails out RBS, Lloyds and HBOS over one weekend.